VSSSE/VSS-DOC/testplan.md

 - Frontend (Java/Android)
 - Business logic (Java)
 - Database operations (Java)

 ## 4. Outline of Planned Tests

 ### 4.1 Outline of Test Inclusions

-- Logical functionality will be tested with unit tests.
+- Logical functionality will be tested with unit tests and function tests.
-- Database Integrity will be tested with unit tests.
+- Database Integrity will be tested with function tests.

 ### 4.2 Outline of Other Candidates for Potential Inclusion